tenpy/tenpy/doc/IntroNpc.rst

   For instance, the call ``tensordot(A, B, [ ['a', 2, 'c'], [...]])`` will interpret ``'a'`` and  ``'c'`` as labels (calling :meth:`~tenpy.linalg.np_conserved.Array.get_leg_indices` to find their positions using the dict) and 2 as 'the 2nd leg'.
 That's why we require labels to be strings!
 - Labels will be intelligently inherited through the various operations of `np_conserved`.
-Assume `
     - Under `transpose`, labels are permuted.
     - Under `tensordot`, labels are inherited from uncontracted legs.
 If there is a collision, both labels are dropped.
     - Under `combine_legs`, labels get concatenated with a ``.`` delimiter and sourrounded by brackets.